What is osteosarcoma?

-- Chondrosarcoma – Cancer which develops from the bone cartilage.
+- Chondrosarcoma – Cancer that develops from the bone cartilage.

 This cancer can occur in cats of all ages, with the mean age being 9-12 years old, there appears to be no sex predilection.

-There appears to be no predisposing cause with osteosarcoma.
+There appears to be no predisposing cause of osteosarcoma.

 Osteosarcoma most commonly affects the long bones of the legs, especially the hind limbs, or the skull, but can also occur in other bones of the body too.
 Unlike dogs, osteosarcoma is very slow to metastasise in cats.

 - Limit of motion of the affected limb